EpocDotFr/PointTCL/README.md

 python pointtcl.py runbot
 ```

-### Check all lines for disruptions and send messages when there's one
+### Check for disruption on all lines and send message when there's one

 ```
 python pointtcl.py checklines
 ```

+This command also update the internal database of current disruptions.

 ## How it works